Filming Detective Pikachu felt like being in Die Hard, actor Chris Geere says

 Avengers: Endgame review -- Marvel thrill ride tops Infinity War: The satisfying superhero epic doesn't leave a second to spare.
 No spoilers.

-Discuss: You're The Worst star Chris Geere talks Detective Pikachu and Doctor Who dreams
+Discuss: You're The Worst star Chris Geere talks Detective Pikachu and wanting to be Doctor Who

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.